Luix-Sparta/tech258-azure-linux/2_tier_app_deployment/readme.md

 ![img_37.png](../images/3_tier_subnet/img_37.png)

-37. Now Run these 2 commands
+37. Now Run these 2 commands (This should be the first commands you run)
 - `sudo apt update -y`
 - `sudo apt upgrade -y`